katholt/srst2/README.md

     csv_to_gene_db.py -t rawseqs_clustered.csv -o seqs_clustered.fasta -s rawseqs.fasta -c 5

 ### Using the VFDB Virulence Factor Database with SRST2

-***NOTE: This is currently broken since VFDB has changed their DB format and headers; thanks to those who have offered fixes, we will update this soon.***

 The VFDB houses sets of virulence genes for a range of bacterial genera, see http://www.mgc.ac.cn/VFs/.